 Note: The Asset Management Framework relates to public assets, only Council's public assets are included in the scope.

-&lt;sup>1The Naming convention has been updated from the recently adopted Asset Management Policy.To comply with the requirements of the Local Govt Act 2020, the Asset Management Plan (AMP) has been renamed to Asset Plan (AP).
+1 The Naming convention has been updated from the recently adopted Asset Management Policy.
+To comply with the requirements of the Local Govt Act 2020, the Asset Management Plan (AMP) has been renamed to Asset Plan (AP).